 If you only implement the mandatory flows you will already be configuring three channels to send content to Belk:

 Make sure to reuse the same gateway out every time.
 Additionally, you will have to configure four channels to receive Belk content.
-One of these channels will be receiving functional acknowledgements.
-If you wish to correlate these functional acknowledgements with the original messages you sent out, you can check out Babelway's support for X12 functional acknowledgements.
-The other receiving channels will have to send back functional acknowledgements:
+One of these channels will be receiving functional acknowledgments.
+If you wish to correlate these functional acknowledgments with the original messages you sent out, you can check out Babelway's support for X12 functional acknowledgements.
+The other receiving channels will have to send back functional acknowledgments:

 You can configure this using Babelway's 997 implementation.
 Again, be careful to share your VAN gateways IN and OUT throughout these channels.